de-la-viz/vsfg_2020/README.md

 ## My Submissions

 I decided to highlight the global network of volunteers on a map.
-The network of the cities from every volunteers who partticipated in a project is drawn on a map, and the cities (nodes) are linked to highlight the network formed for the project.
+The network of the cities from every volunteer who participated in a project is drawn on a map, and the cities (nodes) are linked to highlight the network formed for the project.
 I designed three visualizations, which are similar, but which address different audiences.

 The first visualization is for (future!) volunteers:
 ![for_volunteers](viz/vfsg_some_networks_for_volunteers.svg)